Table of Contents

 QActions

-Quick Actions (often referred to as "QActions") are used to implement custom functionality that cannot be implemented by other protocol constructs (e.g. parsing a JSON response received from the device, etc.).
+Quick Actions (often referred to as "QActions") are used to implement custom functionality that cannot be implemented by other protocol constructs (for example, parsing a JSON response received from the device, etc.).

-In the past, QActions were written in C#, JScript or VBScript.
-However, recent protocols are written exclusively in C#, so this chapter only considers C# QActions.
+In the past, QActions were written in C#, JScript, or VBScript.
+However, recent protocols are written exclusively in C# (and VBScript is no longer supported), so this section only considers C# QActions.

-A QAction is executed by the SLScripting process (see SLScripting) and is defined in a connector using the QAction tag.
+A QAction is defined in a connector using the QAction tag.

-The following QAction runs when a button (with parameter ID 100) is clicked and counts the number of times the button was pressed:
+For example, the following QAction runs when a button (with parameter ID 100) is clicked, and it counts the number of times the button was clicked for the element:

 <QAction id="100" name="Count Executions" encoding="csharp" triggers="100">